-Prior to this offering, there has been no public market for our common stock.
-Although we intend to apply to list on common stock on The NASDAQ Global Market, an active trading market for our common stock may never develop or be sustained following this offering.
-We and the representatives of the underwriters will determine the initial public offering price of our common stock through negotiation.
-This price will not necessarily reflect the price at which investors in the market will be willing to buy and sell our shares following this offering.
+Prior to this offering, there has been no public market for our common stock and an active trading market for our common stock may never develop or be sustained following this offering.
+We and the representatives of the underwriters determined the initial public offering price of our common stock through negotiation.
+This price does not necessarily reflect the price at which investors in the market will be willing to buy and sell our shares following this offering.
 In addition, an active trading market may not develop following the consummation of this offering or, if it is developed, may not be sustained.
+Further, certain of our existing institutional investors affiliated with certain of our directors have agreed to purchase an aggregate of 1,416,666 shares of our common stock in this offering and certain of our other existing institutional investors have been allocated shares in this offering in the ordinary course, in each case, at the initial public offering price and on the same terms as the other purchasers in this offering.
+As a result, fewer shares may be actively traded in the public market because these stockholders may be restricted from selling the shares by restrictions under applicable securities laws, which would reduce the liquidity of the market for our common stock.
 The lack of an active market may impair your ability to sell your shares at the time you wish to sell them or at a price that you consider reasonable.
 An inactive market may also impair our ability to raise capital by selling shares and may impair our ability to acquire other businesses, applications or technologies using our shares as consideration, which, in turn, could materially adversely affect our business.